RichieBrady/SimAPI-Python/README.md

 Model Count: Number of simulator containers currently running

-Step Size: integer value corresponding to length of time in seconds of each time step
+Step Size: Integer value corresponding to length of time in seconds of each time step

-Final Time: float value corresponding to length of time in hours the simulation spans.
+Final Time: Float value corresponding to length of time in hours the simulation spans.
 Min value = 24.0.

 ##### Buttons
-Upload idf: opens a file select window.
+Upload idf: Opens a file select window.
 Choose .idf

-Upload epw: opens a file select window.
+Upload epw: Opens a file select window.
 Choose .epw

-Validate Input: click validate input and files have been used correctly.
+Validate Input: Click validate input and files have been used correctly.

 Generate: After input validated click to generate the FMU.